This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Guillain-Barre syndrome (GBS) is a disorder that results in inflammation and damage to the nerves in your body.
-This may cause mild symptoms such a muscle weakness, or more serious symptoms, such as paralysis.
+Guillain-Barre syndrome (GBS) is a rare condition that causes damage to nerves that control movement and your sense of touch.
+You may have mild symptoms, such as muscle weakness.
+You may have more serious symptoms, such as paralysis.

 - Watch for bleeding and bruising while you take blood thinners.
 Watch for bleeding from your gums or nose.
 Watch for blood in your urine and bowel movements.
 Use a soft washcloth on your skin, and a soft toothbrush to brush your teeth.
 This can keep your skin and gums from bleeding.
 If you shave, use an electric shaver.
 Do not play contact sports.